 Ms. Alyssa Dodson has performed with many distinguished dance companies that include The Martha Graham Company, Pilobolus, The Pascal Rioult Dance Theatre and The Metropolitan Opera Ballet.
 She has been on the faculty of Tanglewood, the Metropolitan Opera's Lindemann Young Artists Program, NYU, Cap 21, Interlochen, and has participated in numerous master classes worldwide.

 Steven Gross has worked as a conductor and pianist on several long-running Broadway and off-Broadway shows.
 He also regularly conducts opera and symphonic performances both nationally and internationally.
 Steven formerly held the post of General Music Director at Theater des Westens in Berlin.
-He earned a DMA in conducting from Yale University and is currently on the faculty of Coastal Carolina University, having launched their inaugural degree program in musical theater.
+He earned a DMA in conducting from Yale University.

 Praised as an"excellent pianist" with "titanic force" (New York Times), Adam Marks has appeared with the Manchester Symphony Orchestra, the National Repertory Orchestra, and at notable venues including Salle Cortot, Carnegie Hall, Miller Theatre, and Ravinia.
 He was a laureate of the 2008 Orleans Competition, and served as Pianist and Director of Artistic Programming for Chicago's innovative Fifth House Ensemble.
 Also in demand as an instructor, Adam has held faculty positions at the fresh inc festival and New Music on the Point, and has given guest lectures and masterclasses at Yale, Juilliard, Manhattan School of Music, Mannes, The Colburn School, and other prestigious institutions.
 Adam plays Yamaha pianos and Schoenhut toy pianos.